A kitchen makeover can add sparkle to a home and enhance its appeal to prospective buyers. The job doesn’t have to cost thousands of dollars.

-Naturally, there are limits to what you can do on a budget.
-But many home-remodeling experts stress that moderately handy homeowners with just a little cash to spend can make a big difference in their kitchen.
-And if the work looks good, you’re adding equity to your home, says Erin Davis, owner and lead designer for Mosaik Design & Remodeling in Portland, Oregon.
+While there are limits to what can be done frugally, many home-remodeling experts say moderately handy homeowners with just a little cash to spend can make a big difference in their kitchen.

-Here are 8 kitchen remodeling projects that cost $500 or less.
+Here are eight kitchen remodeling projects that cost $500 or less.

-If your kitchen feels old, there’s no better remedy than a coat of paint.
+If your kitchen feels old, there’s no better low-cost remedy than a coat of paint.

-For about $100, a less time-consuming upgrade is to add molding to the area where your cabinets meet the ceiling.
+And, for about $100, you might add molding to the area where your cabinets meet the ceiling.

 “If you’re handy with a table saw, it would only take you an afternoon to add a chunky piece of crown molding to the tops of your upper cabinets,” says Atlanta-based DIY blogger Kelly Marzka, who runs the website View Along The Way.
 “This is an easy way to make inexpensive cabinetry feel like custom pieces.”

-You don’t have to be a plumber to give your kitchen sink a makeover, but you do have to be somewhat handy, according to Jamie Gold, a certified kitchen designer in San Diego and the author of “New Kitchen Ideas That Work.”
+You don’t have to be a plumber to give your kitchen sink a makeover, but you do have to be somewhat handy, says Jamie Gold, a certified kitchen designer in San Diego and the author of “New Kitchen Ideas That Work.”

 You can replace the faucet on your sink rather easily in about an hour.
-But the costs vary dramatically, Gold says.
-“Depending on the quality and features of the faucet, you could spend anywhere between $150 and $500.”
+But the costs can vary dramatically.

 A more dramatic option, and one that requires a little more muscle, is to replace the whole sink.
-The project will take a few hours and should run you between $250 and $500.
+That will take a few hours and should run you between $250 and $500.

-If you’ve ever thought your kitchen might look better in a different light, you may be on to something, according to Davis.
+If you’ve ever thought your kitchen might look better in a different light, you may be on to something.